 Rebecca’s life has revolved around animals since a young age.
 She grew up working with horses, from competitive riding in dressage and show jumping, to reconditioning ex-racers for new homes as pleasure horses.
 She went on to work for a well-known dressage trainer and studied Equine Science at Centenary College where she competed on the intercollegiate dressage team.

 When she is not making our students smile, Rebecca enjoys spending her time outdoors with Cisco, her mixed breed rescue dog.
 Cisco came into her life by chance as a stray on a last chance list at a kill shelter.
 With only a picture to go on, she adopted him from several states away, and it was the best decision she ever made!
-Cisco has been her four-legged best friend for five years, and they continue to grow and learn together every day.
-In addition to Cisco, Rebecca shares her home with Chester – a 20 year old cockatiel, Parker – a 5 year old rescued dwarf rabbit, and George and Gracie – 2 very large and happy goldfish.
+Cisco has been her four-legged best friend for ten years, and they continue to grow and learn together every day.
+In addition to Cisco, Rebecca shares her home with Bubble and Squeak – 2 very large and happy goldfish.

 Kelly Chludzinski, Program Director Team Manager